CPR Training and You

 You can take a CPR training class online or in your area.
 To find a class:

 American Heart Association or 800-AHA-USA-1 (800-242-8721)

 American Red Cross, 800-RED-CROSS (800-733-2767), or your local Red Cross office

 Both the AHA and the American Red Cross offer many different first aid and CPR classes.
+Contact your local hospital because they have regular education and training opportunities.
 They include:

 Babysitter or caregiver